 There are armor quests that you can do to get strong pieces of armor.
 You must get the previous pieces of armor to get the next one.
-Frozen also gives a main-hand weapon and dragonlord (dl) and exalted dragonlord (EDL) gives both main-hand weapons and offhand weapons.
-The order of the questlines for armor sets (along with links to more information provided by Bitey) are: warden, frozen, dragonlord (dl), exalted dragonlord (EDL), and doch gul.
+Frozen also gives a main-hand weapon and dragonlord (DL) and exalted dragonlord (EDL) gives both main-hand weapons and offhand weapons.
+The order of the questlines for armor sets (along with links to more information provided by Bitey) are: warden, frozen, dragonlord (DL), exalted dragonlord (EDL), and doch gul (DG).

 Bosses reward you with gear, which makes you stronger.
 Most bosses have certain spawn times and spawn windows.
 Bitey made an in depth guide on boss timing.